Mandaic (Unicode block)

 Mandaic is a Unicode block containing characters of the Mandaic script used for writing the historic Eastern Aramaic, also called Classical Mandaic, and the modern Neo-Mandaic language.

+Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Mandaic block:

-Typefaces
+Mandaic typefaces

-Mandaic typefaces developed by Ardwan Alsabti include:
+Mandaic typefaces have been developed by Ardwan Al-Sabti.
+Typefaces developed by Ardwan Al-Sabti include: